ai4os/DEEPaaS/doc/source/devel.rst

       }

 * ``get_test_args()``: Retrieve the parameters needed for testing.
 This method must return a dict of dicts.
+Forbidden parameter names are `files` and `urls`.
 A possible example is the following:

   .. code-block:: python